What are the different parts of a roof and their meaning?

 A roof is made up of a system of products working together and it’s important to be clear on the terminology, especially since the parts of a roof can be referred to in different ways.

-Rafters: sometimes referred to as common rafters, these inclined lengths of timber rise from the eaves at the bottom of the roof to the ridge apex at the top.
+Sometimes referred to as common rafters or spars, these inclined lengths of timber rise from the eaves at the bottom of the roof to the ridge apex at the top.
 Rafters support a pitched roof covering.

-Ridge Tile: a purpose-designed tile that covers the ridge apex of a pitched roof.
+A purpose-designed tile that covers the roof apex of a pitched roof.

-Abutment: a junction where a pitched roof surface adjoins a wall or similar structural feature This is commonly seen in roof and building extensions.
+A junction where a pitched roof surface adjoins a wall or similar structural feature.
+This is commonly seen in roof and building extensions.

 The ultimate guide to pitch roofing terminology

 If your new to pitched roofing or just want a refresh of the terminology we have created this handy video just for you.